moyanojv/analytics/README.md

 > vagrant up

 The first startup will take a while.
 The system will download and install everything for you.
-And the end of the install process you will see something like:
+At the end of the install process you will see something like:

 > default: ------------------------------------------------------
 > default: IPs: